The Summer Book: Plot

-An elderly woman and her six-year-old granddaughter Sophia spend a summer together on a tiny island in the Gulf of Finland exploring, talking about life, nature, everything but their feelings about Sophia's mother's death and their love for one another.
+An elderly woman, her six-year-old granddaughter Sophia, and Sophia's father spend a summer together on a tiny island in the Gulf of Finland exploring, talking about life, nature, everything but their feelings about Sophia's mother's death and their love for one another.
+Each chapter narrates an episode, such as about a cat; a cave; a dressing-gown; a visiting girlfriend of Sophia's with beautiful hair, who grandmother decides to call Berenice; or a group of villains in a luxury yacht.